Julia Alvarez: Early life and education

 Julia Alvarez was born in 1950 in New York City.
 When she was three months old, her family moved back to the Dominican Republic, where they lived for the next ten years.
 She attended the Carol Morgan School.
 She grew up with her extended family in sufficient comfort to enjoy the services of maids.
 Critic Silvio Sirias believes that Dominicans value a talent for story-telling; Alvarez developed this talent early and was "often called upon to entertain guests".
 In 1960, the family was forced to flee to the United States after her father participated in a failed plot to overthrow the island's military dictator, Rafael Trujillo, circumstances which would later be revisited in her writing: her novel How the García Girls Lost Their Accents, for example, portrays a family that is forced to leave the Dominican Republic in similar circumstances, and in her poem, "Exile", she describes "the night we fled the country" and calls the experience a "loss much larger than I understood".

 Alvarez's transition from the Dominican Republic to the United States was difficult; Sirias comments that she "lost almost everything: a homeland, a language, family connections, a way of understanding, and a warmth".
 She experienced alienation, homesickness, and prejudice in her new surroundings.
 In How the Garcia Girls Lost Their Accents, a character asserts that trying to raise "consciousness [in the Dominican Republic]... would be like trying for cathedral ceilings in a tunnel".

 As one of the few Latin American students in her Catholic school, Alvarez faced discrimination because of her heritage.
 This caused her to turn inward and led to her fascination with literature, which she called "a portable homeland".
 She was encouraged by many of her teachers to pursue writing, and from a young age, was certain that this was what she wanted to do with her life.
 At the age of 13, her parents sent her to Abbot Academy, a boarding school, because the local schools were not considered sufficient.
 As a result, her relationship with her parents suffered, and was further strained when every summer she returned to the Dominican Republic to "reinforce their identities not only as Dominicans but also as proper young lady".
 These intermittent exchanges between countries informed her cultural understanding, the basis of many of her works.

 After graduating from Abbot Academy in 1967, she attended Connecticut College from 1967 to 1969 (where she won the Benjamin T. Marshall Poetry Prize) and then transferred to Middlebury College, where she obtained her Bachelor of Arts degree, summa cum laude and Phi Beta Kappa (1971).
-She then received a master's degree from Syracuse University (1975).
+She then received a master's degree in creative writing from Syracuse University (1975).